Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 }
 ```

-There's a lot more happening here than everything else so far.
-We can ignore the argument exceptions (excluded for brevity above) and jump straight to `UAPGamePlatform` and `UAPGamePlatform`.
+There's a lot more happening here than everything else we've seen so far.
+We can ignore the argument validation (excluded for brevity above) and jump straight to `UAPGamePlatform` and `UAPGamePlatform`.
 'UAP' is short for [*Universal Apps*](https://msdn.microsoft.com/en-gb/magazine/dn973012.aspx) which is what we called 'UWP' a few years ago when the concept was first introduced.
 The classes in question actually belong to the `XNA` namespace (not MonoGame) which is a game framework Microsoft stopped developing several years ago before the MonoGame community picked up the reins.

 > *Note: 'XNA' is not an acronym.
 [Greg Duncan explained](https://channel9.msdn.com/coding4fun/blog/ANXFramework-ANXs-not-XNA-but-kind-of) that if anything, 'XNA' stands for '**X**NA's **n**ot **a**cronymed'...*
 >